nishantc7/gatsby-blog/src/markdown-pages/anime.md

 ![cover_nisekoi2ova](https://i.imgur.com/OQlCSQ7.png)

-**#teamchitoge.** Now that all the *Chitoge* fans are gone, I love the series just because I love *Onodera*.
+**#teamonodera.** Now that all the *Chitoge* fans are gone, I love the series just because I love *Onodera*.
 She's just too damn cute.
-And all the faces she makes!
+And all the cute faces she makes!
 I think *Nisekoi* probably should win the **most-different-faces-of-the-same-character-award**.
 Coming to the OVA I was actually thinking there would be a 3rd season (no updates yet)!
 But I enjoyed just being able to spend more time with the comfortable characters after a long time!
 So thumbs up for this one!
 I went ahead to read the manga and that definitely does'nt disappoint!